Rel-incode/CristianaSantos/index.md

 Steven J. Murdoch, Ingolf Becker, **Ruba Abu-Salma**, Ross Anderson, Nicholas Bohm, Alice Hutchings, M. Angela Sasse, and Gianluca Stringhini.
 Are Payment Banking Contracts Unfair?
 (Short Paper).
 In Proceedings of the [20th International Conference on Financial Cryptography and Data Security](http://fc16.ifca.ai), Rockley, Christ Church, Barbados, 2016.

 ### Posters
+[1] Ruba Abu-Salma, Kat Krol, Simon Parkin, Victoria Koh, Kevin Kwan, Jazib Mahboob, Zahra Traboulsi, and M. Angela Sasse.
+The Security Blanket of the Chat World: An Analytic Evaluation and a User Study of Telegram.
+In Proceedings of the 13th Symposium on Usable Privacy and Security (SOUPS), Santa Clara, CA, USA, 2017.

 **Ruba Abu-Salma**, Jeremiah Onaolapo, Jonathan Bootle, and Lucky Onwuzurike.
 How to Get Owned by a Malicious Browser Extension.
 [1st ACM-W UK Inspire Celebration of Women in Computing](https://women.acm.org/ACM-W-Connections-2015-10), London, UK, 2015.

 Jeremiah Onaolapo, **Ruba Abu-Salma**, Jonathan Bootle, and Lucky Onwuzurike.
 The Ordeals of Mr. Smith.
 [Cyber Security Visualization Design Competition (The EU TREsPASS Project)](http://visualisation.trespass-project.eu), The Hague, The Netherlands, 2015.